-The Advanced Extremely High-Frequency (AEHF) system is a series of four military communication satellites planned to replace the currently in-orbit Milstar system.
-It will provide extremely high-frequency (EHF) range uplink / crosslink capabilities and super high-frequency (SHF) range communications.
+The Advanced Extremely High-Frequency (AEHF) system is a series of six military communication satellites planned to replace the currently in-orbit Milstar system.
+It provides extremely high-frequency (EHF) range uplink / crosslink capabilities and super high-frequency (SHF) range communications.

 AEHF is part of the Military Satellite Communications Systems Wing’s protected satellite communications (SATCOM) group.
 It is operated by the Air Force Space Command of the US Air Force.

-The main function of the AEHF spacecraft in geostationary orbits will be to provide secure, survivable and near-worldwide satellite communications.
-It will provide military communications and jointly serve armed forces of the US and international partners - including the Netherlands, UK and Canada.
-Satellites will be more jam-resistant, secure, survivable and protected, offering global communications for sea, ground and air force assets.
+The main function of the AEHF spacecraft in geostationary orbits is to provide secure, survivable and near-worldwide satellite communications.
+It also delivers military communications and jointly serves the armed forces of the US and international partners including the Netherlands, the UK and Canada.
+Satellites are more jam-resistant, secure, survivable and protected, offering global communications for sea, ground and air force assets.

-AEHF will allow a wide spectrum of missions to be carried out, such as strategic nuclear and defence operations, special operations, theatre missile defence, space operations and intelligence.
+AEHF supports a wide spectrum of missions, such as strategic nuclear and defence operations, special operations, theatre missile defence, space operations and intelligence.
+It achieved initial operational capability in July 2018.

 Operational capabilities of the USAF’s satellite system